FilmStar/Scantraq and Excel

 far managed without Excel VBA take the risk of putting their

-companies and possibly their careers in jeapordy.
+companies and their careers in jeopardy.
 The effort involved in

 understanding and implementing VBA automation is